 Egg quality refers to whether an egg is chromosomally “normal” (euploid) or “abnormal” (aneuploid).
 A chromosomally normal egg has 23 chromosomes and when fertilized by the sperm, which also has 23 chromosomes, the resulting chromosomally normal embryo will have a total of 46 chromosomes.

 As a woman’s ovary ages, she will have increasing numbers of aneuploid eggs which contain too few or too many chromosomes.
 If conception occurs with an aneuploid egg, the embryo will inherit too few or too many chromosomes.
 Most aneuploid embryos will either fail to implant in the uterus or will result in miscarriage.
 In some instances, the aneuploid embryos may result in chromosomal disorders, such as Down syndrome, extra copy of chromosome 21.

-The best indicator of egg quality is a woman’s chronological age.
-At the age of 25, 75% of a woman’s eggs are chromosomally normal.
-At 35 years of age, about 50% of a woman’s eggs are chromosomally normal.
-By the time a woman reaches 40, about 10-15% of her eggs are chromosomally normal.
+At the age of 30, 70% of a woman’s eggs are chromosomally normal.
+At 35 years of age, about 60% of a woman’s eggs are chromosomally normal.
+By the time a woman reaches 40, about 35% of her eggs are chromosomally normal.*